b1llywitant0/dbt-semantic-layer-implementation/README.md

 dbt run
 ```

-Important: entrypoINT.sh should be in LF, not CRLF, or the Airflow won't run.
+Important: entrypoint.sh should be in LF, not CRLF, or the Airflow won't run.
 Please run:
 ```
 git config --global core.autocrlf false
 ```